King Lear (1987 film): Release

 King Lear premiered at Cannes on May 17, 1987, and, after a brief two-week run in the US, it did not appear in cinemas for another fifteen years.
 It was re-released in 2002 by French distributor Bodega Films, but the company and Godard were sued by Viviane Forrester, the author of one of the literary quotations used in the film, for infringing her copyright.
 Godard and Bodega were both fined €5,000 and King Lear was withdrawn after two years.

 Metro-Goldwyn-Mayer released a DVD for the Italian market only, with unintelligible subtitles which are often only a vague approximation of some of the lines and names mentioned in the film.
 The DVD seems to have been generally available since 2013, possibly after Roger Ebert's mention of it on his website.

+The Criterion Collection released a new edition of the film on DVD and Blu-ray on February 11, 2025.